 Where cGMP discipline shows up most in gummies

-Gummies can feel “food-like,” but they must be built and documented with dietary supplement cGMP rigor.
+Gummies feel “food-like,” but they must be built and documented with dietary supplement cGMP rigor.
 The sticky nature of gummy production makes cleaning verification, process documentation, and in-process controls especially important.
-A small drift in solids, pH, or deposit weight can quickly turn into a quality problem if it isn’t caught early.
+A small drift in solids, pH, or deposit weight quickly turns into a quality problem if it isn't caught early.

 A great glutathione gummy isn't defined by a label alone.
 It's defined by whether the product is engineered to survive manufacturing, shipping, storage, and repeated bottle openings—without drifting in texture or consistency.